mialkin/docs/tools/docker/docker.md

 # Docker

-Docker is a platform designed to help developers build, share, and run container applications.
+[↑ Docker](https://www.docker.com/) is a platform designed to help developers build, share, and run container applications.

 ## Table of contents